hbowie/notenik/docs/index.md

 * JExcelAPI Copyright 2002 Andrew Khan, used under the terms of the GNU Lesser General Public License

-* parboiled Copyright 2009-2011 Mathias Doenitz, used under the terms of the Apache License, Version 2.0

-* pegdown Copyright 2010-2011 Mathias Doenitz, used under the terms of the Apache License, Version 2.0
+* Flexmark Copyright 2016 by Vladimir Schneider, used under the terms of the BSD 2-clause license.

 * Xerces Copyright 1999-2012 The Apache Software Foundation, used under the terms of the Apache License, Version 2.0